Credit Suisse suspends supply chain finance funds

 Traditionally this kind of invoice factoring is seen as low risk, but the Credit Suisse funds also had the right to invest in credit assets outside traditional supply chain finance, and Greensill selected borrowers which did not have traditional trade receivables, publicly available accounts for borrowers show.

-Nonetheless, Credit Suisse marketed the funds as 'low risk' investments partly on the basis that it said almost all the money was insured.
-Credit Suisse on Monday declined to identify the insurers or give details of the insurance.
+Nonetheless, Credit Suisse marketed the funds as 'low risk' investments partly on the basis, saying in January that almost all the money was insured.
+Credit Suisse on Monday declined to identify the insurers or confirm if the cover was still in place.